 If you need to carry a balance

 After all but disappearing in 2020 as unemployment and uncertainty were high, 0 percent APR credit card promotions are back.
-In fact, you can avoid interest on balance transfers and new purchases for 20 billing cycles on the U.S. Bank Visa® Platinum Card (after that, the regular APR is a variable 14.49 percent to 24.49 percent).
+In fact, you can avoid interest on balance transfers and new purchases with the intro offer for 20 billing cycles on the U.S. Bank Visa® Platinum Card (after that, the regular APR is a variable 14.49 percent to 24.49 percent).
+Balance transfers must be completed within first 60 days.
 Many other cards offer 12- to 18-month interest-free periods.